 Throughout the year, Habitat requires the help of additional volunteers for special events (gala, 5K, purse auction, prayer breakfast, concerts, etc.) If you have a special skill that you are willing to share, we could always use your help!
 Some examples may include photography, event planning, writing, public speaking, marketing, etc.

 Great volunteers and staff focus on the mission and the needs of Habitat families while creating an environment that fosters growth and regeneration of human and material resources.
-Contact our Volunteer Coordinator.

 Habitat Young Professionals (Truman Heritage HYP)